Bitting rig

 The use of only a surcingle and side reins, a common component in basic horse training across all equestrian disciplines, is not usually considered a "bitting rig."
 It is the use of additional reins such as the overcheck, or the use of leverage to place the horse's head in a set position that turns a classic surcingle into a bitting rig.

 Both a bitting rig and a classic surcingle with side reins are intended only to be used while longeing a horse.
 They are not to be used on a horse that is standing in a stall (though this is a very common type of misuse), nor are they used while riding.
 However, the surcingle and side reins are used as safety tools in the sport of equestrian vaulting.

 While a surcingle and side reins are considered classical training tools, the use of the full bitting rig is controversial in some circles.
-The basic debate is whether the use of the overcheck or any other rein setup other than the classic side rein is unnatural and develops incorrect musculature in the neck, back, and hindquarters.
+The basic debate is whether the use of the check reins or any other rein setup other than the classic side rein is unnatural and develops incorrect musculature in the neck, back, and hindquarters.
 Like any tool, a bitting rig can be overused, leading to soreness and fatigue in the horse, and in some cases, improper use may teach a horse to lean on the bit and develop a hard mouth rather than relaxing and giving to it.
 Misuse can also lead to a horse that holds its head in a set position, but fails to properly engage the hindquarters and learn proper collection.
 Proponents argue that it safely teaches a horse a correct head position and gently accustoms a horse to what will be expected of it when carrying a rider.